galtproject/galtproject-docs/docs/applications/new-property.md

 ### Oracle rewards

-Oracle rewards could be claimed from the following application statuses:
+Oracle rewards can be claimed from the following application statuses:
 * STORED
 * REJECTED
 * CLOSED